-Capital Region International Airport in Lansing is another convenient choice for travel and cargo.
+Capital Region International Airport (www.flylansing.com) in Lansing is another convenient choice for travel and cargo.
 The airport offers Delta Air Lines routes to Atlanta, Detroit and Minneapolis/St. Paul and United Airlines routes to Chicago.
 Non-stop flights to Washington, D.C., also are available, as are seasonal trips to Orlando, Fla., and Cancun and Puerto Vallarta, Mexico.